 What is the Combined Charging System?

-The Combined Charging System is an open and universal charging system for electric vehicles that is based on international standards.
+The Combined Charging System (CCS) is an open, universal and international charging system for electric vehicles based on international standards.
 It provides the solution for all charging requirements.
 The Combined Charging System is therefore ONE system for ALL.
-The CCS combines single-phase AC charging, fast 3-phase AC charging and very fast DC charging within a single system.
+The CCS combines single-phase with fast 3-phase AC charging using alternating current of maximum of 43 kW.
+It also provides very fast high-power DC charging (up to 450 kW) within a single system.
+Members are presently also working on a High Power charging connector for commercial vehicles that can take multiple MW charging power.
+This extended High Power charging will be used for speciality EV like busses, truck, etc. ...
 The CCS system includes the connector, the managing of control functions and the charging communication between electric vehicle and infrastructure.

 Within which standardization committees was the CCS developed?

 The system was developed in the national and international DKE, IEC, ISO and SAE standardization committees with the support of all German and American OEMs.

 Which standards are essentially described in the CCS?

 The essential elements of the Combined Charging System are:

 - The electrical interface specification for power transmission, which includes safety-related signaling:

 - for AC charging that complies with the international IEC 61851-1 and 61851-22 standards